TranHuong0405/Power-BI-Marketing-Performance-Dashboard/README.md

-# Power-BI-Marketing-Performance-Dashboard
-Power BI dashboard analyzing multi-channel advertising performance with interactive insights into ROI, CTR, CPC, conversions, and campaign effectiveness.
+# Marketing Performance Dashboard (Power BI)
+## Overview
+This project is an interactive Power BI dashboard designed to analyze digital marketing performance across multiple advertising channels.
+It helps monitor campaign effectiveness through key performance indicators (KPIs) and provides insights to support data-driven marketing decisions.
+## Business Objectives
+This dashboard answers questions such as: